mattmalcher/gov_gpt_1/readme.md

 As such, the approach for now will be to use the openAI APIs.
 They provide 5$ of free credit, and have the ability to set a hard limit, lets see how far we can get with a few quid!

-# Extension Ideas

-Things that have occured to me, but are distractions from doing an MVP:

-* Validate / threshold search result relevants by generating vectors and checking for similarity to question?